Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Introduction

 However, S\&P transparency can shape consumers' adoption decisions and post-adoption experiences~\cite{egelman2009timing, tsai2011effect,murmann2021privacy_notifications, emami2021privacy}.
 When transparency is reliable, actionable, and presented in forms that users can readily interpret and act on, it can support informed S\&P decision-making and help build trust in the technology~\cite{schaub2015design,murmann2021privacy_notifications}.
 For instance, prior work has proposed privacy labels that present salient information in a digestible format and impact users' willingness to purchase Internet of Things (IoT) devices~\cite{kelley2009nutrition, emami2021informative, emami2023consumers}.
 In the GenAI context, however, comparable empirical evidence remains limited -- it is unclear whether, what, and how S\&P information influences users' adoption decisions and ongoing use of GenAI tools.

 Beyond S\&P transparency content, prior work has articulated a broader design space spanning multiple dimensions~\cite{schaub2015design}, including timing~\cite{egelman2009timing, good2007noticing}, channel~\cite{schaub2015design}, modality~\cite{wogalter2002based}, and user control~\cite{schwartz2004paradox}.
-Each technology introduces distinct challenges and opportunities across these dimensions that must be accounted for when designing effective transparency approaches~\cite{schaub2015design}.
+Each technology introduces distinct challenges and opportunities across these dimensions that must be accounted for when designing effective transparency~\cite{schaub2015design}.
 Motivated by this perspective, we examine whether and how users currently seek, understand, and evaluate existing GenAI S\&P information, and what improvements they hope to see in the content and design of GenAI S\&P transparency.
-Accordingly, our work asks three research questions (RQs):
+We ask three research questions (RQs):

 \begin{itemize}[itemsep=0pt, topsep=0pt, parsep=0pt, partopsep=0pt] \item \textbf{RQ1:} What, if any, S\&P information about consumer-facing GenAI tools factors into users' adoption decisions and post-adoption experiences?